rajiv777/Bug-Tracker/README.md

 Dependencies and third party library :

 Using jQuery and Java script for Dom manipulation.

 Using Bootstrap - front-end component library for layout formation.

-Using Material UI CSS framework – Materialize for styling the application Using font-awesome for icons used in the application.
+Using Material UI CSS framework – Materialize for styling the application.

+Using font-awesome for icons used in the application.

 For alerts using SweetAlert which makes popup messages easy and pretty.